bhaskarreddi26/PyHadoop/Top-Apache-Spark-Interview-Questions-And-Answers.md

 **2.What is Apache Spark?**
 Spark is a fast, easy-to-use and flexible data processing framework.
 It has an advanced execution engine supporting cyclic data  flow and in-memory computing.
 Spark can run on Hadoop, standalone or in the cloud and is capable of accessing diverse data sources including HDFS, HBase, Cassandra and others.
-Learn more in this Apache Spark Tutorial .

 **3.Explain key features of Spark.**